courtois-neuromod/cneuromod-things/README.md

 ``fLoc`` and ``retinotopy`` (population receptive field), used to derive subject-specific ROIs.
 The ``anatomical`` data submodule includes flat maps to visualize voxelwise statistics on a flattened cortical surface are also included.

-``datapaper`` includes jupyter notebooks with code to re-create figures from an upcoming data paper using data and result files saved in the current repository.
+``datapaper`` includes jupyter notebooks with code to re-create figures with data and result files from the current repository, as featured in the following data descriptor pre-print:

+**St-Laurent, Marie, Basile Pinsard, Oliver Contier, Elizabeth DuPre, Katja Seeliger, Valentina Borghesani, Julie A. Boyle, Lune Bellec, and Martin N. Hebart.** 2025.
+“CNeuroMod-THINGS, a Densely-Sampled fMRI Dataset for Visual Neuroscience.” arXiv [q-bio.NC]. [https://doi.org/10.48550/ARXIV.2507.09024](https://arxiv.org/abs/2507.09024).

 ## Data access